Using the JTAG connector¶

 For more information, see the M65Connect README.

-The m65 command line tool¶
+The m65 command line tool

-command line tool can do many of the things M65Connect can do, and more.
+The m65 command line tool can do many of the things M65Connect can do, and more.
 It’s a much more technical tool, used by the MEGA65 team and Trenz Electronic to test, troubleshoot, and verify MEGA65 units before shipment.
 It could also be useful for software developers that want to automate cross-development tasks.

-command line tool from the mega65-tools Github repository.
-You can also download source code, with build instructions for your platform.
+You can download pre-made binaries of the m65 command line tool from Filehost.
+Search for “MEGA65 Tools Release Package” and select the file for your operating system.
+You can also get the source code, with build instructions for your platform.

-macOS: prepare the tool for use¶
+macOS: prepare the tool for use

 Getting the downloadable binary to work on a Mac requires a few steps: